Truss raises $7.7M for its commercial real estate tech platform

 Sliver.tv raises $9.8M to make eSports spectating less passive

-Truss, a Chicago-based commercial real estate (CRE) tech platform, today announced that it has raised a $7.7 million Series A round led by Navitas Capital, with participation from Hyde Park Angels, which also invested in Truss’ seed round.
+Truss, a Chicago-based commercial real estate (CRE) tech platform, today announced that it has raised a $7.7 million Series A round led by Navitas Capital, with participation from Hyde Park Venture Partners, which also invested in Truss’ seed round.
 The round also includes debt financing from The PrivateBank.
 This round brings Truss’ total funding to $9 million.

 Commercial real estate, just like its private counterpart, used to be a paper-based industry that remained bound to its old ways for longer than necessary.
 Over the course of the last few years, we’ve seen the launch of a number of platforms that all aim to modernize how landlords manage their holdings and how tenants find their new offices.